Coccyx: Attachments

 The anterior side of the coccyx has attachments to the levator ani muscle, coccygeus, iliococcygeus, and pubococcygeus, anococcygeal raphe.
 Attached to the posterior side is the gluteus maximus, which extends the thigh at the hip joint.
 The ligaments attached to the coccyx include the anterior and posterior sacrococcygeal ligaments which are the continuations of the anterior and posterior longitudinal ligaments that extend along the entire spine.
 The lateral sacrococcygeal ligaments complete the foramina for the last sacral nerve.
 Some fibers of the sacrospinous and sacrotuberous ligaments (arising from the spine of the ischium and the ischial tuberosity respectively) also attach to the coccyx.
 An extension of the pia mater, the filum terminale, extends from the apex of the conus, and inserts on the coccyx.

 Function

-The coccyx is not entirely useless in humans, based on the fact that the coccyx has attachments to various muscles, tendons and ligaments.
+The coccyx is not entirely useless in humans, because it has attachments to various muscles, tendons and ligaments.
 However, these muscles, tendons and ligaments are also attached at many other points, to stronger structures than the coccyx.
 It is doubtful that the coccyx attachments are important to the well-being of humans, given the large number of coccygectomy procedures performed annually to treat coccydynia.
 Reviews of studies covering more than 700 coccygectomies found the operation was successful in relieving pain in 84% of cases.
 12% of the time, the only major complication faced was infection due to the proximity to the anus.
 One notable complication of coccygectomy is an increased risk of perineal hernia.